Evelynemunguti/Evelynemunguti.github.io/_pages/Lab-Challenges.md

 - MAC addresses and TTL values visible at Layer 2/3.

 **Recommendations**
-- Use protocol monitoring, network segmentation, and logging for production networks.
+- Use protocol monitoring, network segmentation and logging for production networks.

 **Lessons Learned**
 - Visual packet inspection cements theory; Wireshark decoders are essential.